How Serious is a Cat Bite?

-The time is takes for wounds to heal depends on not only the extent of the damage, but also on your overall health.
+The time it takes for wounds to heal depends not only on the extent of the damage but also on your overall health.
 If the bite is infected and appropriate treatment is implemented, the infection will usually heal within 7-10 days.

 Call 911 if:

 - This includes deep bite wounds where the underlying muscle, tendon, or bone has been damaged.
 Small joints, like the fingers and toes, are more likely to become infected after a direct injury, such as a bite.

 - Bleeding cannot be stopped after 10 minutes of firm and steady pressure

 - Bleeding is severe